 Obstetrics & Gynecology

 Wolford, Juliet E and Tewari, Krishnansu S, "Rational design for cervical cancer therapeutics: cellular and non-cellular based strategies on the horizon for recurrent, metastatic or refractory cervical cancer."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 155.